Workbench-tools/docker-symfony/README.md

 This will install micro service based application.
 If you want website use `--web` option `./install.sh {/var/www/application-name} --web`.
 For more information use `--help` option.

-CD into application folder `cd /var/www/application-name`
+CD into application folder `cd /var/www/application-name`.

 Run `./init.sh` to build docker containers and run application.
-Before you run this command have a look to `/var/www/application-name/docker-compose.yaml` file.
+Before you run this command have a look at `/var/www/application-name/docker-compose.yaml` file.
 If for example mysql runs on your machine default port 3306 this command will fail because of port conflict.

-Type in on your browser `localhost:8000` to see if your application up and running
+Type in your browser `localhost:8000` to see if your application up and running.

 ---

 ### Other information

 If you run command `./install.sh {/var/www/simple-application}`.
-All containers will be called `{php|mysql|nginx}_simple_application`.
+All containers will be named by application name using underscores `{php|mysql|nginx}_simple_application`.

 | MySQL |       |
 | ----- | ----- |